Hagerstown in Washington County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by America's Byways.

 Location.
-39° 38.545′ N, 77° 43.187′ W. Marker is in Hagerstown, Maryland, in Washington County.
-Marker is on North Potomac Street (Maryland Route 65), on the left when traveling south.
+This marker has been replaced by another marker nearby.
+It was located near 39° 38.545′ N, 77° 43.187′ W. Marker was in Hagerstown, Maryland, in Washington County.
+It was on North Potomac Street (Maryland Route 65), on the left when traveling south.
 Marker is located on the exterior of the Hagerstown Visitor's Center.
 Touch for map.
-Marker is at or near this postal address: 14 North Potomac Street, Hagerstown MD 21740, United States of America.
+Marker was at or near this postal address: 14 North Potomac Street, Hagerstown MD 21740, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Gettysburg Campaign (here, next to this marker); Treatment of the Wounded (within shouting distance of this marker); First Battle of Hagerstown (within shouting distance of this marker); Second Battle of Hagerstown (within shouting distance of this marker); Hagerstown Ransomed (within shouting distance of this marker); A City Divided (within shouting distance of this marker); Hagerstown Commercial Core Historic District (within shouting distance of this marker); Ransom of Hagerstown (about 300 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this location: A different marker also named Hagerstown (here, next to this marker); Gettysburg Campaign (here, next to this marker); Treatment of the Wounded (within shouting distance of this marker); First Battle of Hagerstown (within shouting distance of this marker); Second Battle of Hagerstown (within shouting distance of this marker); Hagerstown Ransomed (within shouting distance of this marker); A City Divided (within shouting distance of this marker); Hagerstown Commercial Core Historic District (within shouting distance of this marker).
 Touch for a list and map of all markers in Hagerstown.

 Credits.
-This page was last revised on February 24, 2018.
+This page was last revised on January 11, 2026.
 It was originally submitted on March 24, 2008, by Christopher Busta-Peck of Shaker Heights, Ohio.
-This page has been viewed 1,438 times since then and 20 times this year.
+This page has been viewed 1,758 times since then and 22 times this year.
 Photos: 1, 2. submitted on March 24, 2008, by Christopher Busta-Peck of Shaker Heights, Ohio.
-3. submitted on February 24, 2018, by William Fischer, Jr. of Scranton, Pennsylvania.
+3. submitted on February 24, 2018, by William Fischer, Jr. of Reynoldsburg, Ohio.